Symphony No. 43 (Haydn)

 Symphony No. 43 in E♭ major, Hoboken I/43, is a symphony by Joseph Haydn.
 Since the nineteenth century it has been referred to by the subtitle "Mercury".
 The source of the "Mercury" nickname remains unknown according to Matthew Rye.
 It could refer to its use as incidental music from some play or other given at Eszterháza, or it may not have appeared until the nineteenth century.
-It would certainly be wrong to impose any programmatic elements on to the abstract musical drama and search for a portrait of the gods’ winged messenger.
+It would certainly be unnecessary to impose any programmatic elements onto the abstract musical piece, or to search for evidence of a musical portrait of the ancient Greek gods’ winged messenger.

 The symphony was composed by 1771.
-It is scored for two oboes, bassoon, two horns and strings.
+It is scored for two oboes, bassoon, two French horns and strings.

 The work is in four movements: